2004 Indian Ocean Earthquake and Tsunami

 This NOAA visualization tracks the tsunami waves until they reach the East African coast of Somalia.

-East African coast of Somalia (more info)
+East African coast of Somalia ( This site may be offline. )

 Movie of tsunami waves at Somali coast